DMats/ECE_CS_552_Vertically_Designed_Single_Cycle_Processor/README.md

+README

-This project is a response to the Spring 2014 ECE/CS 552 semester project prompt.
+  This repository contains responses to the homeworks and project prompts for the Spring 2014 semester of ECE/CS 552        Introduction to Computer Architecture Class.

+CONTRIBUTORS

+  David Mateo
+  R. Scott Carson

+Pipeline Stages:

 IF - Instruction Fetch